Cyb3rC3lt/CrackMapExec-Modules/README.md

 This example shows an example of specifying an incorrect group name 'Computers' and the error handling in place.

 Then it shows the output of when a correct computers group named 'Domain Computers' is specified.
-Here you can now easily verify if any **RBCD** machine such as EVILPC was successfully added or not during your testing.
+Here you can now easily verify if any **RBCD** machine such as EVILPC was successfully added or not during your testing too.

 <img alt="da" src="/images/COMPUTERS.jpg"/>